simonelnahas/simonelnahas.com/posts/why-clojure.md

 on software craftsmanship and is still more than
 20 years later a leader in the software industry for best practices with Clean Code as his mantra.
-Uncle bob has written several blog posts on
+Uncle Bob has written several blog posts on
 Clojure, but most profound is his statement here:

 > My favorite language of all, the language that I